Skip to content

 The goal is not to strengthen eye muscles.
 Eye muscles are already strong.
 Instead, neuro‑visual therapy works through neuroplasticity, the brain’s ability to learn, adapt, and reorganize to retrain how visual information is processed and used.
 Because neuroplasticity evolves throughout life, children, teens, adults, and seniors can all benefit from improved visual coordination, endurance, and processing.

 Neuro‑visual therapy is safe, drug‑free, and effective for children and adults.
-Visual skills are learned during development, but they can also be improved later in life at any age.
+People learn visual skills during development, but they can also improve them later in life at any age.

 Patients who commonly benefit include: